NityanandaBarbosa/Classroom-SpringBoot/README.md

 ### 5 - Test application
 - In your browser access http://localhost:8080/
-- Create a account click on 'Castro' button
+- Create a account click on 'Cadastro' button
 - Then you can login in app

 ## Stay in touch